iffn/BoatsForGodot/README.md

 - Add this repository to your Godot project folder
 - In Godot, open BoatsForGodot > TestScene > BuoyancyTest.tscn
 - Press F6 to test it
+  - Control with WASD
+  - Inputs are automatically assigned when running the game, but not saved to the project

 ### Create a boat
 - Model a closed buoyancy mesh (Limit the number of triangles for performance reasons)
+- Setup a boat similar to the test boats:
+    - Rigidbody base
+    - Buoyancy mesh (closed, otherwise you'll get phantom forces)
+    - HullCalculator script linked to the Rigidbody and Buoyancy mesh
+    - InertiaCalculation if not set properly
+    - Thruster if required
+    - Input setter if needed

 ## Current implementation
 ### Buoyancy and drag